-When it comes to data, clarity is as important as coverage.
+When it comes to seismic data, clarity is as important as coverage.

 From exploration to field development, having the right seismic image is a must for making the right decisions.
 But real-world economics can often undermine success, as operators opt for inferior survey parameters or processing that fail to take advantage of the latest technologies.

-Fairfield Geotechnologies’ multiclient library provides a cost-effective alternative to compromise, with dense, high-fold data packaged in a variety of flexible commercial models.
+Fairfield Geotechnologies’ multi-client seismic library provides a cost-effective alternative to compromise, with dense, high-fold data packaged in a variety of flexible commercial models.
 More than ever, we can accommodate challenges, when and where they happen.

 Our ever-expanding coverage in the Permian currently includes high-quality data for more than 6,000 square miles, extending across Andrews, Culberson, Reeves, and Loving counties, Texas, as well as Eddy and Lea counties, New Mexico.

 Better seismic means reduced exploration risk.
-Accordingly, we have improved our parameters at C-Ranch in Andrews County, Texas to 10.4 times the trace density of previous surveys, which benefits new signal enhancement, noise removal, imaging and reservoir characterization technologies.
+Accordingly, we have improved our parameters in Andrews County, Texas with our new high-trace density acquisition: the C-Ranch / Mud City survey with 10.4 times the trace density of previous surveys, which benefits new signal enhancement, noise removal, imaging, and reservoir characterization technologies.